nf-core instructions

 3. Enter a description.

-1. The "nextflow_all" team with the "write" permission
+1. Add the repository to the "nextflow_all" team with the "write" permission.

-2. The "nextflow_admin" team with the "admin" permission
+2. Add the repository to the "nextflow_admin" team with the "admin" permission.

-3. Remove your individual access to the repository
+4. Remove your individual access to the repository.

 Finally, ask @gq1 to set up the pipeline settings via https://pipelines.tol.sanger.ac.uk/pipeline_health.